jknightlab/Sample-identity-CHECK/README.md

 ## Crosscheck sample swaps
 ### --> based on https://www.nature.com/articles/s41467-020-17453-5

-#### An example shows the relative likelihood of shared (in green) or distinct (in purple) genetic fingerprints across the time-course RNA-seq samples from each individul.
-Eight individuals (yellow squares) contain unmatched samples.
-[A positive LOD score suggests the two compared samples are more likely from the same individul, e.g., LOD score=10 means it's 10^10 more likely that the two are matched.]
+#### An example shows the relative likelihood of shared (in green) or distinct (in purple) genetic fingerprints across the time-course RNA-seq samples from different individuls.
+Eight individuals as defined (yellow squares) contain unmatched samples.
+[LOD: log-odds ratio as described by Javed N. *et al*. [here](https://www.nature.com/articles/s41467-020-17453-5).; A positive LOD score suggests the two compared samples are more likely from the same individul.]
 ![Screenshot](LOD_matrxi.png)

 #### 1. Download pre-compiled haplotype maps for hg19 or hg38. see details in https://github.com/naumanjaved/fingerprint_maps